it-at-m/opensource.muenchen.de/software/mucgpt.md

 ## Technical details

 The architecture of MUCGPT is divided into two parts, the frontend and the backend.
-MUCGPT is deployed on Microsoft Azure as an AppService with a [PostgreSQL](postgresql) database and an Azure OpenAI resource.
+MUCGPT can be deployed as an docker container together with an [PostgreSQL](postgresql) database.

 The frontend is based on a [template from Microsoft Azure](https://github.com/Azure-Samples/azure-search-openai-demo) and is implemented using React, [Typescript](typescript) and [Javascript](javascript).

-The framework used to implement the backend of MUCGPT is called Quart.
-It is a fast Python web microframework for building JSON APIs, rendering and serving HTML, serving web sockets and much more.
-The backend uses [LangChain](langchain) to connect to LLMs like Chat-GPT-3.5, which is currently in use.
+The framework used to implement the backend of MUCGPT is called [FastAPI](fastapi) and is written in [python](python).
+The backend uses [LangChain](langchain) to connect to various LLM providers.

-The included IaC files for Azure make it easy to deploy the project in just a few steps.

 ---
 __This site text was generated using MUCGPT.__